Scheduled Player beta

 Multicast Video Streamer

-Records video using the camera module and multicasts it to the local network as RTPLearn more..
+Receives video from the camera module or other streaming sources and multicasts it to the local network as RTPLearn more..

 - Added a weather plugin

 - Updated Twitter API client to load longer tweets.

 - Fixed incorrect handling of hour based schedules.